 On Mar.
-16, 2023, Ambassador KOSHIKAWA Kazuhiko signed four grant contracts under Grant Assistance for Grass-Roots Human Security Projects (GGP) *1 at his official residence.
+16, 2023, Japanese Ambassador to the Philippines Koshikawa Kazuhiko signed four grant contracts under Grant Assistance for Grass-Roots Human Security Projects (GGP) *1 at his official residence.

 The total grant amount of USD 431,446 (approximately PHP 25.2 million*2) will be used for the construction of a two-story six-classroom elementary school building, construction of a food processing training facility and procurement of equipment, provision of a transportation vehicle for sheltered children, and provision of a water purification system for an elementary school and its surrounding community.

 In his message during the ceremony, Ambassador Koshikawa affirmed that Japan continues to be the Philippines’ devoted partner in improving the quality of life of Filipinos.

 He also expressed his belief in the uniqueness of the GGP – a small-scale yet valuable tool that can make “significant contributions in directly empowering local communities by responding to the specific and growing needs of the people”.